Get $200 OFF + 2 FREE Dream Pillows when you spend $1,750 or more. Use Code: SLEEPFOUND200

 Under these layers is a substantial pocketed coil support core.
 These coils are a lower-gauge, meaning they’re thicker and more durable.
 Each coil is individually pocketed, which improves motion isolation.
 Under the coils is a layer of natural wool batting.

 Performance-wise, the birch stands out above the crowd in durability, temperature control, and ease of movement.
-As a medium-firm mattress that doesn’t conform too closely, the Birch should sufficiently support almost all sleepers, with the possible exception of lightweight side sleepers.
+As a medium-firm mattress that doesn’t conform too closely, the Birch should sufficiently support most sleepers.